2001-2007 Ford Escape

 Taking the receiver out of the dash is pretty straightforward, and doesn’t require much effort aside from insuring that you don’t mar the plastic dash trim as the pieces come off the dash assembly.
 Once you have the receiver out, the dash cavity offers better than 9" in depth, so almost any car stereo will fit in here.
 However, bear in mind that the heater box does offer some obstruction at the back of the cavity, so take care when you're shoving everything into place.

 You'll need a set of DIN tools to remove the original radio — you poke these U-shaped tools into the front of the Ford radio and it'll pop right out.
 A harness is also available that lets you connect the new car stereo without having to cut off the plug that connected to the Ford radio.
-(The mounting kit, DIN tools, and harness are available at a deep discount with most car stereos at Crutchfield.)
+The mounting kit, DIN tools, and harness are available at a deep discount with your Crutchfield stereo purchase.

 Replacing the radio in the Mach system is just about the same as with the basic system, but the amplifier in the upgraded system adds a couple of wrinkles.